daohu527/dig-into-apollo/readme.md

 1. First of all, you must understand c++.
 If you are not very familiar with it, I recommend the book **"c++ primer"**.
 This book is very good, but a bit thick.
 If you just want to start quickly, then try to find some simple tutorial, here I recommend teacher [Hou Jie](https://search.bilibili.com/all?keyword=%E4%BE%AF%E6%8D%B7)
 2. After understanding C++, it is best to have some basic understanding of the modules, which will help you to read the code.
 This has been explained many times.
-3. Use code reading tools to help you to read the code.
+3. Use code reading tools to help you read the code.
 I highly recommend [vscode](https://code.visualstudio.com/).
 It supports both Windows and Linux, and has a wealth of plug-ins, which can help you track codes, search and find call relationships.
 4. Of course, there are many professional knowledge and professional libraries.
 I can’t repeat the best tutorials one by one here, but I can try to recommend some.
 [Hongyi Li's deep learning](https://www.bilibili.com/video/BV1JE411g7XF?p=1), even a math tutorial [3Blue1Brown's math](https://space.bilibili.com/88461692/)
-5. Do some experiments with the simulator, we say "make your hands dirty".
+5. Do some experiments with the simulator.
+We say "Make your hands dirty".
 You can't just watch, you need to try to modify some configurations and see if it takes effect, if possible, you can also try to answer some questions.
 6. Remember that autonomous driving is still far from mature.
-Reading some papers, I read a lot of [papers](https://github.com/daohu527/awesome-self-driving-car#papers-blogs), it help me a lot.
+Read some papers, I read a lot of [papers](https://github.com/daohu527/awesome-self-driving-car#papers-blogs), it help me a lot.

 Hope you have fun!